Zephyr-Goriely/logistic_growth/README.md

 # Script to estimate the model parameters using a linear approximation

 ### Installing and loading in the packages
+The package used in this method is "dplyr" which allows for the use of the pipe function.

 ```{r}
 install.packages("dplyr")